-The Landmann 26364 Savannah Garden is a perennial favorite, which runs about $100.
+Sadly, with the new 2024 updates, I'm not seeing a lot of Landmann fire pits available.
+The Landmann 26364 Savannah Garden was a perennial favorite.
 There are a number of Landmann models, some a tad less expensive (like the Landmann Bromley - or, more correctly, the Landmann USA 21860 Bromley Fire Pit - which is only about $70 or so these days), if you can find it (seems to be out of stock).

 But there are even more designs with the Landmann brand.
 It appears to us that the primary differences between their models is the unique designs in each one:

 The more I looked at this one, the more the square, somewhat modern design began to grow on me.
 Weighing in 22 pounds, this fits the bill for portability, and is certainly one of the top selling and better rated decorative, portable fire pits on Amazon.
 It's a fairly decent size, as well, measuring about 26.30" x 26.30" x 25.20".

 PRICE POINT: Again, unavailable at this update, but you can see the Barrone Here in case it comes back in.

 This is the one pictured above - and at 26.7 pounds, is one of their most popular designs.
 The fire bowl is about 12.5" deep, with about 23.5" bowl diameter.
 NOTE: The Stars and Moon ALSO comes in a smaller model, with a 10" deep bowl and 20.75" diameter.
 (See the larger Stars and Moons Here) (UPDATE, the larger 38345 was out of stock when I last checked; but it's always possible it will come back in stock.
 Having said that, at this writing, the smaller, 10" model, #28338, WAS in stock.
 See it at the same page (it's one of the other options) - but be aware that they state this model as weighing in at 36 pounds.)